r0c/search-guard-ssl-docs/quick_start.md

 ### Execute the example script

-Open a terminal and cd into the directory where you downloaded or extracted the SG SSL repository to.
+Open a terminal and cd into the directory where you downloaded or extracted the SG SSL source code to.
 You'll find a folder called `example-pki-scripts`.
 Change to this folder.

 The script we need to execute is called `./example.sh`.
 Make sure you have execute permissions on this file (chmod the permissions if needed) and execute it.
 All required artifacts are now generated.
 If execution was successful, you'll find a couple of generated files and folders inside the `example-pki-scripts` folder.